cockpit-project/cockpit/doc/protocol.md

     If set `group` also has to be set.
   - `group`: a string, or an integer, the gid of the file group (`st_gid`) If set `user` also has to be set.
+  - `mode`:  an integer, usually expressed in octal, but in json it is the equivalent value in decimal.

 You should write the new content to the channel as one or more messages.
 To indicate the end of the content, send a "done" message.